Welcome to Manchester

 Congratulations on becoming an offer-holder in Social Statistics at The University of Manchester.

-Work on real-world issues and experience using a range of exciting datasets.
+Work on real-world issues and gain practical skills and experience using a range of exciting datasets.

 Learning and support